نوع مقاله : مقاله پژوهشی

 The study further discusses how this uncertainty has led to the multiplication of rights, with new rights claims constantly emerging and often conflicting with existing ones.
 This proliferation dilutes the coherence of the human rights discourse and creates a situation where rights can be selectively invoked to justify opposing actions, depending on the interests of those in power.
 For instance, the rise of multiple generations of rights—civil and political rights, economic, social, and cultural rights, and collective rights—has led to situations where different groups use the human rights discourse to support fundamentally opposing positions.

 This fragmentation and ambiguity within the human rights discourse have paved the way for its co-option by powerful actors.
-The article discusses several examples where human rights have been used to justify actions that, in practice, undermine the rights of vulnerable populations.
+The paper discusses several examples of human rights being used to justify actions that undermine the rights of vulnerable populations.
 This co-option is facilitated by the fact that human rights, in their contemporary form, rely heavily on enforcement mechanisms tied to political power.
 As such, the discourse of human rights has increasingly been transformed into a tool for domination, where the powerful can define, interpret, and enforce human rights in ways that serve their interests.

 ∴ Conclusion ∴

-The article concludes by reflecting on the troubling transformation of the human rights discourse from a force for liberation to a potential instrument of domination.
+The paper concludes by reflecting on the troubling transformation of the human rights discourse, which has shifted from a force for liberation to a potential instrument of domination, with significant implications for justice and equity.
 The analysis identifies four interrelated flaws within the discourse: the lack of a unified justificatory foundation, semantic ambiguity, the proliferation of conflicting rights, and the dependency on enforcement by political power.
 These flaws feed into each other, creating a cycle where human rights, instead of protecting the powerless, are increasingly used to legitimize the actions of the powerful.

-Ultimately, the article calls for caution in either abandoning or uncritically endorsing the human rights discourse.
+Ultimately, the paper calls for caution in either abandoning or uncritically endorsing the human rights discourse.
 Instead, it advocates for an approach that recognizes both the potential and the dangers inherent in human rights.
-The article concludes by suggesting that future research should explore these possibilities further, with the aim of restoring human rights to their original purpose as a force for justice and liberation.
+The paper concludes by suggesting that future research should explore these possibilities further, with the aim of restoring human rights to their original purpose as a force for justice and liberation.

 کلیدواژهها [English]